roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 Whenever Lydia wakes up in the morning, she always plead Yuuyami to comb  her a hair.
-How charming​, thought Hinagiku, as she imagined a scene.
+How charming, thought Hinagiku, as she imagined a scene.

 "You were conversing of seeking  Nagisa-san, were you not?"